-Table 5: United States Bypass Drain Water delivered at Southerly International Boundary (SIB)
+Table 5: United States Bypass Drain Water discharged at Southerly International Boundary (SIB) and delivered to the Ciénega.

-Table 5 above shows quantities of United States Bypass Drain water delivered, including the 2012 delivery of 155,697 tcm (126,225.80 af) at SIB and substituted for by other water for deliveries to Mexico under IBWC Minute No. 242 for the last ten years.
-To view the complete record since implementation of the Minute in 1974, see Appendix A. There was no Bypass Drain water discharged back into the Colorado River above SIB during 2012.
+Table 5 above shows quantities of United States Bypass Drain water delivered, including the 2013 delivery of 136,805 tcm $(110,909 \text{ af})^8$ at SIB and on to the Ciénega.
+To view the complete record since implementation of the Minute in 1974, see Appendix A.